Ruffdraft/sveltekit-cloudflare-template/README.md

 **Zero-Cost** is achievable for using this template.
 Here are all the services used in the demo website:

-- [Cloudflare](https://developers.cloudflare.com/): Pages, Workers, D1, KV, R2, Turnstile are free to use.
-Cloudflare Queues requires the Workers Paid plan($5/month) to use, but you can avoid using it by disabling the error logging feature, so that you can achieve Zero-Cost.
-It's recommended to subscribe to the Workers Paid plan for higher quota and better performance, totally worth it.
+- Platform services (Pages, Workers, D1, KV, R2, Turnstile) are free to use.
+Queues requires the Workers paid plan ($5/month), but you can avoid using it by disabling the error logging feature.

 - [Resend](https://resend.com/) Email API: Free plan can support up to 3000 emails per month (100 emails per day) and one custom domain which is enough for small websites.
 You may consider upgrading to Pro plan if you need more.
 And you can also replace it with other email services, it's very easy to modify the code.